 Smartwatches have more advanced smart features, too, like music control and built-in Bluetooth (to connect to wireless headphones), built-in mics for calls and voice assistant, and NFC for on-the-go payments.
 They also come in cellular models, which allows them to operate fully independently from a smartphone.
 Again, some of the more advanced fitness trackers can have some of these smart features and capabilities, but generally, most fitness trackers are way less versatile.

 The one feature that most feature fitness trackers have is battery life.
 Because smartwatches have large bright displays and are way more demanding in terms of power, the also generally have worse battery life.
-For instance, the Apple Watch (any model) needs to be charged almost every day, while Fitbit’s Inspire ($70) or Inspire HR ($100), which are two of the most popular fitness trackers, have a battery life of about five days.
+For instance, the Apple Watch (any model) needs to be charged almost every day, while Fitbit’s Inspire 2 ($70) or Garmin Vivosmart 4 ($100), which are two of the most popular fitness trackers, have a long battery life.

 But that’s not always a good thing.